BiancaMonteleone/biancamonteleone/README.md

 - 📫 How to reach me: **biancamonteleone16@gmail.com**

-- ⚡ What I like to do: **I like so much playing videogames, listening to music and going to the gym...and coding of course**
+- ⚡ What I like to do: **I like playing videogames, listening to music and going to the gym...and coding of course**

 ## Languages and Tools